Customize rulesets

 note

-The [[$analyzer.passthrough]] section allows you to synthesize a custom configuration for an analyzer.
+The [[$analyzer.passthrough]] section allows you to build a custom configuration for an analyzer.
 You can define up to 20 of these sections per analyzer.
 Passthroughs are composed into a passthrough chain that evaluates into a complete configuration that replaces the predefined rules of the analyzer.

 Passthroughs are evaluated in order.
 Passthroughs listed later in the chain have a higher precedence and can overwrite or append to data yielded by previous passthroughs (depending on the mode).
 This is useful for cases where you need to use or modify an existing configuration.